NJichev/flow-type/README.md

 # FlowType

-## Add a way to define type specifications with another syntax.
+#### Add a way to define type specifications with another syntax.

 Reasons for this is the more coupled way it ties to the function.
-Somewhat inspired by flow.js but more to do with my laziness to write @spec before the function without the need to type the function specification twice.
+Somewhat inspired by flow.js but more to do with my laziness to write @spec before the function without the need to type the function name twice.

 It looks something like this: